In just over a year we've gone from casual cyclists to mountain bikers - here's our journeyRead More

 This depends on whether you are doing a circular route and returning from the same airport, or will be flying back from another airport.

 The best option for when your flights are to and from the same airport is to use bike bags which are specifically designed for transporting bikes safely.
 We use DHB bike bags and up until now have been able to fit one adult and one child bike in each bag.
-Obviously as the kids bikes get bigger we may need extra bike bags.
+Obviously as the kids bikes get bigger we may need extra bike bags (and note our comments above about airline policy on bikes per bag)

 When we are packing the bikes we remove the wheels and these go into side pockets inside the bike bag.
 We loosen the handlebars and twist so they are aligned with the frame, and we remove the pedals (and remember to put them into the bag!)

 Before we had children my husband and I would fly into one airport and then cycle to another airport for the flight home.
 We used disposable cardboard bike boxes from our local bike shop on the outward flight, which we disposed of on arrival.
-We then sourced thick polythene and lots of tape from hardware stores in-country for the return journey.
+We then sourced similar boxes from a local bike shop or thick polythene and lots of tape from hardware stores in-country for the return journey.
 This can be quite difficult in some parts of the world, and we allowed over a day for sourcing the plastic, wrapping the bikes and getting the bikes to airport.
 We haven’t done this with the kids (yet!).

 Where do you store the bike bags whilst you are on your cycling and camping holidays?